nicolemichaud03/Disaster_Tweets_NLP_Predictions/README.md

+# Text Classification of Tweets: Are they about a real disaster or not?
-# Phase 4 Project - "Natural Language Processing with Disaster Tweets" (From Kaggle Competition)
+(Kaggle Competition "Natural Language Processing with Disaster Tweets")

 ## Business Problem
 Data has been accumulated from a number of tweets, some of which are about disasters, some of which are not.
 By creating a model for Natural Language Processing (NLP), we can predict whether or not a given tweet is about a real disaster or not.
 This can benefit companies who wish to monitor twitter in the event of an emergency.